OpenChain Certification and Business Value

 Regards,

-Andrew Aitken Global Open Source Practice Leader in/opensourcestrategy AndrewOSS_Strat 650-704-6321
+Global Open Source Practice Leader

 CAUTION:This email is received from an external domain.
 Open the hyperlink(s) & attachment(s) with caution.